joelcox/codeigniter-amazon-ses/README.md

 Contributing
 ------------
-I am a firm believer of social coding, so <strike>if</strike> when you find a bug, please fork my code on GitHub (http://github.com/joelcox/codeigniter-amazon-ses) and squash it.
+I am a firm believer of social coding, so <strike>if</strike> when you find a bug, please fork my code on [GitHub](http://github.com/joelcox/codeigniter-amazon-ses) and squash it.
 I will be happy to merge it back in to the code base (and add you to the "Thanks to" section).
-If you're not too comfortable using Git or messing with the inner workings of this library, please open a new issue (http://github.com/joelcox/codeigniter-amazon-ses/issues).
+If you're not too comfortable using Git or messing with the inner workings of this library, please [open a new issue](http://github.com/joelcox/codeigniter-amazon-ses/issues).

 Thanks to
 ---------
-* Phil Sturgeon (http://philsturgeon.co.uk), for creating the CodeIgniter cURL library (http://github.com/philsturgeon/codeigniter-curl) and thus taking care of all the cURL hassle.
+* [Phil Sturgeon](http://philsturgeon.co.uk), for creating the CodeIgniter [cURL library](http://github.com/philsturgeon/codeigniter-curl) and thus taking care of all the cURL hassle.
-* Ben Hartard (http://github.com/bhartard), for adding the email verification method.
+* [Ben Hartard](http://github.com/bhartard), for adding the email verification method.